Last updated on July 20th, 2023 at 04:43 pm

 - An Easy Transfer Cable – it’s unlikely you will have one of these, but if you have, it means that you can transfer the data directly from your old machine to your new machine.

-Once you have made your select (we are going to go with the external hard disk option for this guide) you will be asked Which computer are you using now?:
+Once you have made your selection (we are going to go with the external hard disk option for this guide) you will be asked Which computer are you using now?:

-Select the option that this is my old computer and the program will then go through your computer and check all the user and local profiles during a scan – this can take some time to complete depending on the size of data that you have on the machine:
+Select the option This is my old computer and the program will then go through your computer and check all the user and local profiles during a scan – this can take some time to complete depending on the size of data that you have on the machine:

 When it has finished scanning for data, it will present you with the user profiles it can backup and you can then click on the Customize option to pick and choose what you want to actually backup from each profile: